-The National Museum of Australia has more than 200 Papunya paintings and artefacts.
+The National Museum of Australia has more than 200 Papunya paintings and artefacts in its collection.
 This includes one of the most significant collections of 1970s Papunya Tula canvases in the world.
-The Papunya paintings held by the Museum are part of a body of work that transformed understandings of Aboriginal art.
+These Papunya paintings are part of a body of work that transformed understandings of Aboriginal art.

 Papunya artists experimented with colour and style to tell their Dreaming stories linked to land, history and culture.
 These artists formed one of the most successful Indigenous arts cooperatives, which still operates today.
 They worked to ensure the appropriate portrayal of their ancestral Dreaming stories, and to support individual painters and the Papunya community.

 Today Papunya Tula is the flagship of a multimillion-dollar Indigenous arts industry.